-The Authority has a policy of trying to preserve existing affordable housing in its jurisdiction.
+The Authority has a policy of adding new units where possible and preserving existing affordable housing in its jurisdiction.
 As a part of this policy the Authority is involved in the following real estate transactions:

 - The Authority continues with development for the Willapa Center project in Raymond WA.
 Funding for this project is through a mix of federal and state loans as well as a recoverable grant.
-The estimated date of completion has been extended into 2023. - The Authority continues with the development for Pacific Place, a 24-unit USDA RD property.
-This property requires significant rehabilitation and preservation.
-Funding for these efforts has been established from a Department of Commerce recoverable grant.
+The estimated date of completion has been extended into 2023. - The Authority wrapped up the development of Pacific Place, a 24-unit USDA RD property.